Economy of New Zealand: Think Big

 Following the 1979 energy crisis resulting from the Iranian Revolution of that year, Robert Muldoon, the prime minister between 1975 and 1984, instituted an economic strategy known as Think Big.
 Large scale industrial plants were established based on New Zealand's abundant natural gas.
-A new range of products for export such as ammonia, urea fertilizer, methanol and petrol were produced and with greater use of electricity (with the electrification of the North Island Main Trunk railway) with the goal that this would reduce New Zealand's dependence on oil imports.
+A new range of products for export such as ammonia, urea fertiliser, methanol and petrol were produced and with greater use of electricity (with the electrification of the North Island Main Trunk railway) with the goal that this would reduce New Zealand's dependence on oil imports.

 Other projects included the Clyde Dam on the Clutha River, which was built to meet a growing demand for electricity, and the expansion of the New Zealand Steel plant at Glenbrook.

 The Tiwai Point Aluminium Smelter, which opened in 1971, was also upgraded as part of the Think Big strategy and now brings in approximately NZ$1 billion in exports every year.

-Unfortunately for New Zealand, most of these projects only came on line at the same time as oil prices dropped during the 1980s oil glut.
+Most of these projects turned out to be ill-timed as they came on line at the same time as oil prices dropped during the 1980s oil glut.
 The price of crude went from more than US$90 a barrel in 1980, to about US$30 a few years later.
 Because these Think Big projects required massive borrowing to get started, public debt soared from $4.2 billion in 1975 when Muldoon became prime minister to $21.9 billion when he left office nine years later.
 Inflation remained rampant, averaging 11% in the 1980s.
 Once Labour came to power in 1984, many of these projects were sold to private industry as part of a wider sale of state-assets.

-The Muldoon Government did make some moves towards deregulation however.
+The Muldoon Government did, however, make some moves towards deregulation.
 For example, in 1982 it removed the transport licensing restrictions on road carriers carting goods more than 150 km, and turned the Railways Department into a statutory corporation.